CopperSpice API 2.0.0

 )

-Starts the given command in a new process and passes the command line arguments in arguments.
+Starts the given command and passes the given arguments.
 The OpenMode is set to mode.
-No further splitting of the arguments is performed.

 See also